 Q. How does pricing work?

 No one’s life or body is the same, so you’re going to need a plan that is unique to you.
 Most of us weren’t taught how to live a healthy lifestyle alongside of juggling work, family, injuries, and other life stresses.
-However, when you prioritize your body life has a tendency to follow.
+However, when you prioritize your body through regular physical activity and regularly eating better quality foods, it is shown to “influence” your overall health and well being.